Lele1409/french-tarot/README.md

       row they have to be spaced by 3 cards dealt to a player

 #### Choosing a contract
-- if none of the players chooses a contract (passes) the cards are put together and re-dealt by the next dealer (person to the right of the original dealer)
+- if none of the players chooses a contract (passes), the cards are put together and re-dealt by the next dealer (person to the right of the original dealer)
-- contracts can be outbidden by other players, but every player bids only once
+- contracts can be out-bidden by other players, but every player bids only once
 - starting from the person to the right of the dealer, continuing counter-clockwise ending at the dealer
 - all contracts equal or below the current contract cannot be choosen anymore
-- if someone chooses a "guarde against the dog" this person is automatically the taker as no one can outbid him anymore
+- if someone chooses a "guard against the dog" this person is automatically the taker as no one can outbid him anymore

 #### After choosing the contract (and _before the first trick?/before the aside?_)